UCI-GDIM31/class-activities-the-elig/README.md

 }

 ### W4
-Line 17 is creating a new boolean member variable (that is inaccessible in the inspector) called `_isGrounded` which is initialized to true.
+1. Line 17 is creating a new boolean member variable (that is inaccessible in the inspector) called `_isGrounded` which is initialized to true.
    Line 28 is an if statement checking (using the `GetKeyDown` method of the `Input`) class if Space is pressed AND `_isGrounded` is true.
    Line 32 reassigns `_isGrounded` to false after the logic within the if statement is completed to prevent double jumping.

+2a.
+We added Rigidbodies to the SoccerBall and the Cat since they both needed to physically collide and interact with other objects (each other and the floor/walls).
+We checked the In Trigger on the Goal since it didn't have any physical interaction.
+ b.
+I totally mixed up Y/Z Rotation and Y/Z Position.
+I had to figure out what went wrong with my movement, and I figured it was something in the constraints menu.
+Additionally, one of my code lines I forgot to put into a method/class, so I had to locate that and put it into the correct method (`MadeGoal`)

 ## Open-Source Assets